 Why Prevent Garden Pests?

 Eariler this year, I published an e-book all about natural garden pest control, and it is an in-depth look at ways to prevent garden pests (without chemicals!), identify them, and manage them during the growing season.
+It’s broken down by type of pest, so it’s easy to use to combat the type of pests you struggle with in your specific garden and yard.

 You can check out Natural Pest Control for the Home Garden here.
 Natural pest control in the home garden isn’t just a one-step process.
 It involves prior planning and implementation for it to be effective, but I have you covered!
 Here’s where to start!